6.1 Course of Study

 6.4 A student's registration may be changed in the following manner:

-(b) Courses may be dropped without receiving a "W" for withdrawing during the first two weeks of classes during the Fall and Spring semesters and during the first two days of a summer term.
+(a) Courses may be added or dropped without receiving a "W" for withdrawing during the first seven calendar days of a Fall or Spring semester and during the first three calendar days of a summer term.

-(c) Except as prohibited by other rules, such as Rule 6.1, a student may withdraw from a course, except externship, clinic or trial practice courses, any time before the last day of class, provided the student is not in violation of the attendance requirements for the course.
+(b) Except as prohibited by other rules, such as Rule 6.1, a student may withdraw from a course, except externship, clinic or trial practice courses, any time before the last day of class, provided the student is not in violation of the attendance requirements for the course and, based on the course work completed, the student has not already earned a failing grade in the course.

-(d) A student may withdraw from an externship, clinic, or trial practice course with the consent of the instructor or the Dean.
+(c) A student may withdraw from an externship, clinic, or trial practice course only with the consent of the instructor or the Dean.

-All changes in registration must be made through the Office of the Dean by contacting the Associate Registrar.
+(e) All changes in registration, including withdrawal from law school, must be made through the Office of the Dean by contacting the Associate Registrar.

 6.5 Second- and third-year students who may audit a course with the consent of the instructor.
 No student who has audited a course may register for credit in that course.
 A student receives no credit for auditing a course, and auditing a course fulfills no graduation requirement.